 NAMM reports that sales of custom acoustic instruments have risen 39% since 2009, and DJ equipment is flying off the shelves at an all-time high.
 Ukulele sales have almost doubled in two years, going from 581,000 to more than 1 million.

 Many industry experts look to NAMM as a gauge of the music education industry, because growing instrument sales create a demand for more music instruction.
 According to NAMM’s research and analysis, music education is definitely set for a renaissance.

 The organization is bullish on the industry and predicts that the public will continue to engage with music at record levels.

-NAMM’s 2015 convention is likely a very good indicator of that interest.
-It was attended by almost 100,000 people, making it one of the largest in the organization’s 103-year history.
+NAMM’s convention is likely a very good indicator of that interest.
+Each year it is attended by almost 100,000 people.

 “I don’t know what’s going on, but this year is phenomenal; we have been slammed,” Ari Baron, vice president of marketing for Eastman Music Co., told NAMM.
 “The buyers are buying.”